shoelace-style/shoelace/docs/getting-started/installation.md

   import SlButton from '/scripts/shoelace/dist/components/button/button.js';
   import SlSpinner from '/scripts/shoelace/dist/components/spinner/spinner.js';

-  SlButton.register();
-  SlSpinner.register(); // spinner is a dependency of button
+  // <sl-button> and <sl-spinner> are ready to use!
 </script>
 ```

 If a component has dependencies, they'll be listed in the "Dependencies" section of its documentation.
 These are always Shoelace components, not third-party libraries.
 For example, `<sl-button>` requires you to load `<sl-spinner>` because it's used internally for its loading state.

-!> Never cherry pick from `all.shoelace.js` or `shoelace.js` as this will cause the browser to load the entire library.
-Instead, cherry pick from component modules as shown above.
+!> Never cherry pick components or utilities from `shoelace.js` as this will cause the browser to load the entire library.
+Instead, cherry pick from specific modules as shown above.

-!> You may see files named `chunk.[hash].js` in the `dist` directory.
-Never reference these files directly, as they change from version to version.
-Instead, import the corresponding component or utility file.
+!> You will see files named `chunk.[hash].js` in the `chunks` directory.
+Never import these files directly, as they are generated and change from version to version.

 ## Bundling